TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Accelerator Specification

-\textbf{Gamma~\cite{gamma}.} Gamma (Figure~\ref{spec:gamma}) is a row-wise Gustavson's style accelerator that uses a tightly-pipelined multiply-merge style architecture to reduce partial output traffic and enable concordant traversal across both input and output tensors.
-In Gustavson's dataflow, a row of $A$ is combined and reduced with rows of $B$.
+\textbf{Gamma~\cite{gamma}.} Gamma (Figure~\ref{spec:gamma}) is a row-wise-style accelerator that uses a tightly-pipelined multiply-merge-style architecture to reduce partial output traffic and enable concordant traversal across both input and output tensors.
+In Gamma's dataflow, a row of $A$ is combined and reduced with rows of $B$.
 Gamma distributes rows of $A$ to each PE and, based on which values in each row are non-zero, the PE fetches a subset of the rows of $B$.
 This filtering is implemented using the $\mathsf{take(.)}$ operator (Section~\ref{sec:insights:einsums}).
 After being fetched to each PE, the rows of $B$ (which initially have rank order $[K, N]$) are sorted with hardware mergers to facilitate reduction over $K$.
-Similar to OuterSPACE, this is expressed as a rank swap: $T$ has rank order $[M, K, N]$ and the rightmost (bottommost) rank in the loop order for the Einsum computing $Z$ is $K$.
-Hence, the compiler inserts a rank swap on $T$, making its rank order $[M, N, K]$ in the context of the second Einsum.
+Similar to OuterSPACE, this is expressed as a rank swizzle: $T$ has rank order $[M, K, N]$ and the rightmost (bottommost) rank in the loop order for the Einsum computing $Z$ is $K$.
+Hence, \specname inserts a rank swizzle on $T$, making its rank order $[M, N, K]$ in the context of the second Einsum.
 Unlike OuterSPACE, the two Einsums in the cascade are fused together, per the criteria described in Section~\ref{sec:model:toolflow}.

 \textbf{ExTensor~\cite{extensor}.} ExTensor (Figure~\ref{spec:extensor}) employs a hybrid dataflow that is inner product-style at the innermost level.
 ExTensor's two salient characteristics are the use of uniform shape-based partitioning (Section~\ref{sec:background:map_space:partitioning}) and hierarchical intersection.
 Lines~\ref{line:e:part:start}-\ref{line:e:part:end} describe this partitioning, while hierarchical intersection is accounted for implicitly due to fibertree semantics (Section~\ref{sec:background:sparse}).
 Note that our ExTensor specification includes details beyond the original paper from private correspondence with the authors about the actual design of the simulator used for evaluation.